Wikimedia says vandals caused Google to display 'Nazism' as GOP ideology

 Wikimedia added that usually problems like this are caught within minutes.
 Unfortunately, it looks like minutes aren't fast enough anymore.

-Situations like these are an example of places where automation can fail: Google algorithmically pulls from high-profile sources -- Wikipedia, for example -- for general explanations and backgrounds.
+Situations like these are examples of automation failing: Google algorithmically pulls from high-profile sources -- Wikipedia, for example -- for general explanations and backgrounds.
 You've likely seen these highlighted areas on search results pages.
 And Wikipedia has been known to have its pages "vandalized," or edited to deliver a particular message or opinion.
 In this case, the two factors combined resulted in the vandalized page popping up in the CAGOP search results on Google.

 We reached out to Google for comment but didn't immediately hear back.
 In a statement to CBS News, Google said occasionally errors get through.